UHSGDC/Photographers-Hike/README.md

 #### Date: 3/27/2023:
 * Started Working on the settings functionality,
 * Started on keybinds for the game and its functionality also.

+#### Date: 4/1/2023:
+* Added more keybinds to the settings menu
+* Created and finished the pause menu
+* Organized code and minimized the amount of scripts organized
+* code organization/clutter minimization.